duke-malaria-collaboratory/bistro_pipeline/README.md

 See below for more information on snakemake.

+### Selecting the STR genotyping kit

+The `contLikSearch()` function from the `euroformix` package requires an STR genotyping `kit` argument, which can be set in `config/config.yaml`. `euroformix` already has kit parameters for 23 common STR genotyping kits.
+To find a list of available kits, use the `getKit()` function after loading `euroformix`.
+We have additionally added parameters for the Promega GenePrint10 System, which is the default kit in `config.yaml` for this pipeline.
+If the kit you used to genotype samples is not available in the defaults, please modify `kit.txt` (filepath: `euroformix/extdata/kit.txt`) within the `euroformix` package in the conda environment with the appropriate kit parameters.
+The required parameters can usually be found on the kit manufacturer's documentation and/or website.

 ## Output files

 The main output is a csv file containing which humans matched to each mosquito.
 By default, this output is stored in `output/matches.csv`.
 Here is an example output: